erikfredner/dsst289-2024/syllabus.md

 Generative artificial intelligence (GenAI) programs, especially large language models (LLMs), can be useful tools for coding.
 However, over reliance on LLMs or other resources where you can copy answers to programming problems directly (e.g., StackOverflow) will impede your learning.

 Moreover, LLMs sometimes answer questions incorrectly and/or using different methodologies than those we study in class.
-When LLMs make stuff up (e.g., libraries that don't exist), this is referred to as ["hallucination"](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).
-In order to be an effective user of these technologies, it is crucial for you to recognize when that happens and how to respond.
+When LLMs make stuff up (e.g., libraries that don't exist), this is referred to as ["hallucination."](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)) In order to be an effective user of these technologies, it is crucial for you to recognize when that happens and how to respond.

 ### Prohibited uses of GenAI

 1. Submitting any model output, in part or in whole, as your own work.
 This includes code and writing.
 2. Uploading any data used in this course (e.g., `.csv` files) to multimodal GenAI tools like ChatGPT.
-3. Entering course materials (e.g., copy-pasting or paraphrasing homework questions) into GenAI tools.
+3. Using GenAI tools on the take-home portion of exams.

 Any of the above uses would be treated as violations of the honor code.

 ### Permitted uses of GenAI

-- If you get stuck on a problem that you cannot solve by consulting the course notes and/or communicating with classmates, you may then consult GenAI tools.
+If you get stuck on a homework problem, I ask you to try these things in this order:

+1. Review the course notes.
+2. Talk to your classmates.
+3. Search for credible information online.
+4. After trying all of the above, talk to the [Custom GPT](https://chatgpt.com/g/g-eChIzwMNp-ur-intro-to-data-science-gpt) generated for this class.
-- If you use GenAI tools like ChatGPT, you must **cite** your interaction with them.
+5. If you use information from the Custom GPT, you must **cite** your interactions with it.
   - [This page](https://help.openai.com/en/articles/7925741-chatgpt-shared-links-faq) explains how to share a link to a ChatGPT interaction.
   - An adequate citation would be: "I got [this help](https://chatgpt.com/share/2a4be40e-7b25-418d-b350-966a1915ac52) from ChatGPT to solve this problem."